starburstdata/starburst-deploy/marketplace/googlecloud/README.md

 >NOTE: This database deploys without a public IP address and is only accessible to the services running on the cluster

-## Deploying an Nginx Load Balancer and setup dns
+## Deploying an Nginx Load Balancer with TLS

 23. Deploy Nginx LoadBalancer:
 ```shell